Stuycs-K/final-project-10-he-alvin-young-timothy/PRESENTATION.md

 ## XOR
 XOR, or exclusive OR, works exceptionally well in binary situations.
 Binary operates in base 2, using only zeroes and ones.
-By looking and comparing each place of our original binary and a encoding binary, XOR will return 1 if the two values differ(0 and 1), and false if the two values are the same (0,0) or (1,1).
+By looking and comparing each place of our original binary and an encoding binary, XOR will return 1 if the two values differ(0 and 1), and false if the two values are the same (0,0) or (1,1).

 //Insert XOR Example HERE:
 Take, for instance, this binary sequence, which will be our "key".